28/JavaPOP3MailClient/README.md

-# jMail
+# JavaPOP3MailClient

-jMail is a POP3 mail client with GUI written in Java.
+This is a POP3 mail client with GUI written in Java.

 ## Usage